Bahrain prepares for reconciliation talks

 "He was also getting in touch with other groups from the loyalist side," Marzouq told Reuters.
 "They have started taking steps, but they are still very slow steps, and no one still has any picture of what is going to happen."

-"The EU stands ready to support the process as and when wished by the Bahraini side," said Michael Mann, spokesman for EU foreign policy chief Catherine Ashton.

-The Justice Ministry said the first meetings would try to agree on an agenda for the talks, the state's BNA news agency said, without giving further details.
+The Justice Ministry said the first meetings would be to try to agree on an agenda for the talks, the state's BNA news agency said, without giving any further details.

 Information Minister Samira Rajab had earlier welcomed the opposition's response to the invitation, made on Monday by the Justice Ministry on behalf of King Hamad bin Issa al-Khalifa, and said the government would ask all parties to name delegates to the talks, which she said could start soon.